The Shocking Truth About Antibiotic Resistance

 Common antibiotic resistant bacteria include Staphylococcus aureus (serious skin infections) and Mycobacterium tuberculosis (tuberculosis of the lungs).

 What Can We Do to Help Stop the Spread of Antibiotic Resistance?

 In an illness where the infection is due to a virus, such as a cough, cold or the flu, patients should avoid asking or demanding that their health care provider prescribe an antibiotic.
 The antibiotic will not cure the viral infection, and the patient may have side effects from the unnecessary medication.

 For many viral infections, it may take 7 to 10 days to start feeling better.
+Be patient, rest, and drinks lots of fluids.
 Over-the-counter cough, cold and pain relievers can be used to lessen symptoms; ask your pharmacist or doctor for advice.

 You should finish your antibiotic regimens unless your doctor tells you otherwise.
 If you do have leftover antibiotics from a previous illness, do not reuse them without instructions from your doctor.

-If you reuse an old antibiotic for what you think is an infection without seeing your doctor first, it may turn out that it's not the right antibiotic, it's simply not needed, or there may not be enough medication to fully treat the infection - all of this can worsen antibiotic resistance.
+If you reuse old, leftover antibiotics for what you think is an infection without seeing your doctor first, it may turn out that it's not the right antibiotic, it's simply not needed, or there may not be enough medication to fully treat the infection.
+All of this can worsen antibiotic resistance.